 Align your job search with your immigration goals.
 For example, if you wish to work for short periods to fund travels all over Canada, then the part-time flexibility and high turnover of the hospitality industry may be the best fit for you.
 If you are immigrating to build experience in a specific profession, start your search early and be more discerning in your IEC applications and interviews to find the company and role that fits you best.

-How To Apply for a Working Holiday Visa
+How To Apply for an IEC Working Holiday Visa in Canada

 Visa Application Steps